AMERICAN HOTEL INCOME PROPERTIES REIT LP Reports 2022 Results with 16.6% Annual Revenue Growth

 ABOUT AMERICAN HOTEL INCOME PROPERTIES REIT LP

-American Hotel Income Properties REIT LP (TSX: HOT.UN, TSX: HOT.U, TSX: HOT.DB.V), or AHIP, is a limited partnership formed to invest in hotel real estate properties across the United States.
-AHIP’s portfolio of premium branded, select-service hotels are located in secondary metropolitan markets that benefit from diverse and stable demand.
+American Hotel Income Properties REIT LP HOTHOTHOT, or AHIP, is a limited partnership formed to invest in hotel real estate properties across the United States.
+AHIP's portfolio of premium branded, select-service hotels are located in secondary metropolitan markets that benefit from diverse and stable demand.
 AHIP hotels operate under brands affiliated with Marriott, Hilton, IHG and Choice Hotels through license agreements.
-AHIP’s long-term objectives are to build on its proven track record of successful investment, deliver monthly U.S. dollar denominated distributions to unitholders, and generate value through the continued growth of its diversified hotel portfolio.
+AHIP's long-term objectives are to build on its proven track record of successful investment, deliver monthly U.S. dollar denominated distributions to unitholders, and generate value through the continued growth of its diversified hotel portfolio.
 More information is available at www.ahipreit.com.

 NON-IFRS AND OTHER FINANCIAL MEASURES